What to Wear to the Presidential Inauguration in D.C.

 Wardrobe Oxygen featuring a Bernardo packable down hooded parka, L.L.
 Bean Harness Boots, and Ray-Ban aviators

 Switch out the bag for one more durable, and this would be a smart ensemble for January in DC.
-This coat is from Bernardo; the boots have shearling insoles and snow cleats, a pair of silk or Thermaskin leggings can slip under the pants.
+This coat is a packable style; the boots have shearling insoles and snow cleats, a pair of silk or Thermaskin leggings can slip under the pants.

-• For a scarf, consider a neck gaiter which will not only keep your neck warm, but also the bottom half of your face and ears and can be adjusted with one gloved hand.
+• For a scarf, consider a neck gaiter, which will keep your neck, bottom half of your face, and ears warm and can be adjusted with one gloved hand.

 What Should I Pack for Inauguration Day?